 Live streaming also gives you the opportunity to save friends and family time and money.
-Any event that would ordinarily require attendees to travel can be seen live from the comfort of one’s home.
+From the comfort of their own homes, viewers can watch any event that would ordinarily require them to travel.
 Even events that might cost money to attend can be live streamed to an audience, concerts and sports especially.

 6. Offer On-Demand Post-Broadcast

-So you thought once the camera was turned off your job was done, eh?
+So, you thought once the camera was turned off your job was done, eh?
 Not even close!
-This is where you gain a lot of followers.
+In fact, this is where broadcasters can gain a lot of followers.
 By uploading VoD content- or Video on Demand – your viewers can watch any of your past videos with ease.
 This can be a crucial step in building a loyal fan base, as new viewers can easily catch up and get to know your material.

-It’s important to find a platform that can host no only live streams, but video on demand as well, so you can create playlists of VoD content that act like a TV channel where you pick the times a certain video is being shown and your viewers can watch that content.
+Make sure not to skip this step when addressing ways to increase viewership on live event broadcasts.
+It’s important to find an online video platform (OVP) that can host not only live streams, but VOD (video on-demand) as well.
+That way, you can create playlists of VOD content that function like a TV channel; you pick the times a certain video will be available, and your viewers can watch that content.

-For example, you make a playlist for your live streams in September.
+For example, let’s say you make a playlist for your live streams in September.
 You make the playlist and set the first one for 10 am, the second for 11 am, and the third for 2 pm.
-Now, when you have viewers access your playlist, they will see the first video exactly at 10 am, followed by the second and so forth.
+Now, when potential viewers access your playlist, they will see the first video exactly at 10 am, followed by the second and so forth.

 7. Keep it Lengthy

-Vidoes on Demand that are shorter in length are more popular.
-VideoBrewery states “20% of your viewers will leave your video in 10 seconds.”
+However, it’s important to note that engagement with live video tends to be much different than with VOD content.
+VODs that are shorter in length are more popular.
+For example, VideoBrewery states that “20% of your viewers will leave your video in 10 seconds.”
 Videos on Vine or Twitter are shared the most because they are short and sweet, making them easy to watch and digest.

-With live streaming, the viewers participating have prepared and thought about watching your stream already.
+With live streaming, on the other hand, the viewers participating have prepared and thought about watching your stream already.
 That’s the crucial difference between live and video on demand.

-These 7 tips are sure to help increase your viewership.
-Just keep practicing these habits when you broadcast, and you will be well on your way.
-The most important thing you can do while live streaming is to interact with your audience.
-Creating engagement is the number one way to improve your viewership numbers.
+For broadcasters seeking key ways to increase viewership on live event broadcasts, these 7 tips will go a long way.
+Just keep practicing these habits when you broadcast live, and then measure your results as you go.
+Remember, the most important thing you can do while live streaming is to interact with your audience.
+Likewise, creating engaging content is the primary way to improve your viewership numbers.

-Hopefully you found this list helpful and you continue to work and perfect the craft of live streaming.
-Let me know how these worked out for you by leaving a comment below.
+We hope you found this list helpful as you continue to work and perfect the craft of live streaming.
+Let us know your thoughts and questions in the comment section below.
+We will get back to you!